ec-jrc/lisflood-lisvap/1_LISVAP_introduction/index.md

 The steps necessary to go from ‘potential reference’ evapo(transpi)ration to actual evaporation and transpiration are explained in detail in the [LISFLOOD Model Documentation](https://ec-jrc.github.io/lisflood-model/).

-** --> LISVAP has been developed to perform the first step: calculating the potential reference evapotranspiration and evaporation from standard (gridded) meteorological observations.**
+> **LISVAP has been developed to perform the first step: calculating the potential reference evapotranspiration and evaporation from standard (gridded) meteorological observations.**

 ## About LISVAP